Cheesy Potato Soup

 Variations

-• Vegetarian: For a vegetarian-friendly Cheesy Potato Soup, you can substitute the chicken broth for vegetable stock or vegetable broth.
+• Vegetarian: For a vegetarian-friendly soup, you can substitute the chicken broth for vegetable stock or vegetable broth.
 Swap out the bacon with 2 tablespoons of butter to cook the onions so you still get a rich flavor.

 • Toppings: I added bacon and scallion to this soup, but you can also add your favorite toppings.
 Chives, fresh parsley, or sage all make wonderful fresh herb toppings.
 You could also add croutons, tortilla strips, or parmesan chips.